Tasfiq-K/just-transcribe-and-summarize/README.md

 The output generated submitting this Youtube [video](https://www.youtube.com/watch?v=yhl7ZasbQW4) to the page.

-**Note**: ==The output generated from the localhost.
-As to produce the output it takes a lot of memory, the web app on onrender can't hold that and goes into a out of memory phase, which crashes the webpage.==
+**Note**: <mark>The output generated from the localhost.
+As to produce the output it takes a lot of memory, the web app on onrender can't hold that and goes into a out of memory phase, which crashes the webpage.</mark>

 # Limitations :warning: